YSU Student Organization Policies

 • Please see the full Board Policy 3356.6.04 for further information about the approval and appeal process.

-In order to ensure availability of the desired facility, arrangements should be made as far in advance of the event as possible.
-For athletic-related space, contact (330) 941-3671.
-For use of Williamson College of Business, contact (330) 941-3068.
-All other University facilities must be scheduled through University Events: (330) 941-2962.
+• In order to ensure availability of the desired facility, arrangements should be made as far in advance of the event as possible.
+Contacts for locations on campus can be found on the Student Activities Room Reservation webpage.

 • Institutional facilities may only be used by registered student organizations for regular business meetings or special programs.
 The University may develop policies that limit or restrict access to persons who are not currently enrolled students, faculty, or staff.
 Organizations’ use of space must be consistent with all policies of the University.

-• A rental fee may be assessed for the use of specifically designated University facilities.
+• A rental fee may be assessed for the use of specifically designated University facilities, if required by the policies of the reserved location.

-• Security fees may be assessed for specific events.
+• Security fees may be assessed for specific events, if required by the policies of the reserved location.

 • The organization requesting space must state the general purpose of any meeting.

-• For all functions and meetings, the Director of Student Activities, or designee, may require other personnel to be present in a supervisory, advisory, or security role.
+• For all functions and meetings, the Director of Student Activities, or designee, may require other personnel to be present in a supervisory, advisory, or security role; if required by the policies of the reserved location.

 • The University may require presentation of a valid University ID Card for admission to events held on University premises and may limit functions to members of the sponsoring organization(s) and their invited guests.